awsdocs/amazon-sns-developer-guide/doc_source/sns-large-payload-raw-message-delivery.md

 To avoid having [Amazon Kinesis Data Firehose](sns-firehose-as-subscriber.md), [Amazon SQS](sns-sqs-as-subscriber.md), and [HTTP/S](sns-http-https-endpoint-as-subscriber.md) endpoints process the JSON formatting of messages, Amazon SNS allows raw message delivery:
 + When you enable raw message delivery for Amazon Kinesis Data Firehose or Amazon SQS endpoints, any Amazon SNS metadata is stripped from the published message and the message is sent as is\.
 + When you enable raw message delivery for HTTP/S endpoints, the HTTP header `x-amz-sns-rawdelivery` with its value set to `true` is added to the message, indicating that the message has been published without JSON formatting\.
++ When you enable raw message delivery for HTTP/S endpoints, the message body, client IP, and the required headers are delivered\.
+When you specify message attributes, it won't be sent\.
++ When you enable raw message delivery for Kinesis Data Firehose endpoints, the message body is delivered\.
+When you specify message attributes, it won't be sent\.

 To enable raw message delivery using an AWS SDK, you must use the `SetSubscriptionAttribute` API action and set the value of the `RawMessageDelivery` attribute to `true`\.